|Author Fellowship||9am 19 April 2023||1pm Monday 17 July 2023||October 2023|

 Who can apply

-- Applicants must have previously published at least five full-length works (of which two books may be self-published).
+- Applicants must have previously published/performed at least five full-length works of their own creative writing (of which two books may be self-published).

-- Authors must have secured either a publishing contract for the work or a letter of intent to publish from a publisher.
+- Authors must have secured either a publishing contract for the work or a letter of interest or intent to publish from an Australian-based publisher.

 - Authors must submit their own applications.
 Publishers cannot apply on behalf of authors.